Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Acknowledgments

 \section{Acknowledgments}

-We thank Lorenzo Orecchia for several helpful conversations about the role of smoothness in analyzing related methods.
-We gratefully acknowledge the support of AFOSR FA9550-18-1-0166, NSF DMS-2023109, DOE DE-SC0022232, the NSF-Simons National Institute for Theory and Mathematics in Biology (NITMB) through NSF (DMS-2235451) and Simons Foundation (MP-TMPS-00005320), and the Margot and Tom Pritzker Foundation.
-AD gratefully acknowledges the support of NSF DGE 2140001.
+We gratefully acknowledge the support of AFOSR FA9550-18-1-0166, NSF DMS-2023109, DOE DE-SC0022232, NSF DMS-2023109, the NSF-Simons National Institute for Theory and Mathematics in Biology (NITMB) through NSF (DMS-2235451) and Simons Foundation (MP-TMPS-00005320), the NSF-Simons AI-Institute for the Sky (SkAI) via grants NSF AST-2421845 and Simons Foundation MPS-AI-00010513, and the Margot and Tom Pritzker Foundation.